Register

 For clients paying out of pocket for services, the cost of the sessions will be communicated clearly prior to initiation of counseling and a Self Pay Fee Agreement will be signed prior to initiating services.
 The rate for service will also be stated on the client's scheduled appointment on the client portal https://fulfillmentcounselingandlifecoaching.securepatientarea.com/portal/.
 The client is responsible for the cost of technology at the client's location, such as a computer, phone, etc. for those scheduling teletherapy appointments.
 Statements are issued to the client in the portal when an appointment is scheduled.
 Cash and all major credit cards are acceptable for payment, and all payments are expected to be received prior to scheduled appointment.
 If paying by cash, the client may provide cash payment upon arrival to the appointment.
 Otherwise, all other payments should be made online before the session via the client portal https://fulfillmentcounselingandlifecoaching.securepatientarea.com/portal/

 The therapist reserves the right to refuse services if payment has not been received prior to start of session.
 If there is financial hardship, the client will discuss with the therapist in advance to services being rendered or as soon as such arises within the treatment process.
-For clients with insurance or using a form of Employee Assistance Program (e.g. Modern Health) benefits for payment, by signing this document, the client is consenting to information sharing with insurance/third-party biller (Headway)/EAP as required for the purposes of authorization and billing.
+For clients with insurance or using a form of Employee Assistance Program (e.g. Modern Health) benefits for payment, by signing this document, the client is consenting to information sharing with the insurance/third-party biller (Headway)/EAP as required for the purposes of authorization and billing.
 The client is ultimately responsible for knowing their insurance coverage and benefits and agrees to pay in the event that insurance denies payment both during time of service and beyond termination.
 If a self-pay client wishes to seek reimbursement from their insurance provider who is out-of-network for this provider, the client may print a superbill (receipt) from the portal after payment is made.
 If opting for the superbill process, the client would then submit the superbill to the client's insurance provider for the possibility of being reimbursed by the insurance provider (if eligible).
 Therapist does not guarantee reimbursement.

 If the client is requesting treatment documentation, the cost for documentation requested depends on the specific request.
 See section titled "Informed Consent Regarding Legal Proceedings" regarding fees associated with appearing in court.